rockcm/Inventory-Management-System/README.md

 Overview:

-The Inventory Management System is a comprehensive solution designed for managing products, categories, and their associations within an inventory system.
-This project uses ASP.Net Core to achieve this and includes a robust API for handling CRUD operations on products, categories, and their relationships.
+The Inventory Management System is a solution designed for managing products, categories, and their associations within an inventory system.
+This project uses ASP.Net Core to achieve this and includes an API for handling CRUD operations on products, categories, and their relationships.

 Features: